RunSi/DEVWKS-2601/guide/step7.md

-### Using EasyPy to run a Test with the new VxLAN Genie Ops model
+### Using pyATS run to initiate a Test with the new VxLAN Genie Ops model

 Now that we have a newly created VxLAN Genie Ops Model we can leverage it within the pyATS framework.

-The functionality of Easypy and pyATS AETest is beyond the scope of this workshop, however running the commands below will demonstrate the power of pyATS for automating and reporting on your testing protocols.
+The functionality pyATS AETest is beyond the scope of this workshop, however running the commands below will demonstrate the power of pyATS for automating and reporting on your testing protocols.

 ---